rawrat/priveos-client/README.md

     yarn test

 ### Example.js
 The example.js contains the basic workflow to generate a encryption key, store that encryption on the network and retreive it later.
-It requires a config file.
+It requires a config file (see `./src/config-test.js-example`).
 The commands below are based on a working `babel-node` installation.
 Alternatively you can also build first and execute the test by running:

     yarn example